h3h/bradfordfults.com/business/_posts/2021-02-25-how-to-pass-a-manager-interview.md

 you know that you should be telling stories all along, instead of giving clipped, unemotional, direct answers to questions asked during interviews.
-The good news is that you should know your subject better than anyone, which is a great start to telling a great story.
+The good news is that you should know your subject better than anyone, which is a good start to telling a great story.